The Kensington Reston is partnering with the Insight Memory Care Center to host a summer adult day club on-site at The Kensington Reston.

 The program activities will be geared toward cognitive engagement, creative expression, movement, and social engagement for people who are experiencing memory loss.

-The Kensington Day Klub will be hosted on-site Tuesdays and Thursdays at The Kensington Reston community and will be broadcasted virtually Mondays, Wednesdays, and Fridays for our residents to attend online.
+The Kensington Day Club will be hosted on-site Tuesdays, Thursdays and Fridays at The Kensington Reston community.

 Space for this event is limited, so be sure to reserve your spot today!